rogerhu/compsci_guides/Validate-Binary-Search-Tree.md

     - Read the problem description carefully and clarify with your interviewer if you see this (or a different tree problem) in an interview
 - Choosing the incorrect traversal type
     - Try to walk through the problem by hand and see the order in which you are processing the nodes.
 This will clue you into the type of traversal necessary
+    - Suppose you chose to perform in-order traversal left - check - right.
+You have information about left side but not the right side.
+    - Suppose you chose to perform post-order traversal left - right - check.
+You have no information about left side nor the right side.
 - Not recognizing the need for a helper function
     - To help increase the number of parameters.